jellehak/partm/README.md

 Supported instructions
 ---
-	install <part.json>				Downloads the part files to the components/<partname>/* directory init (not implemented yet)		Creates a new project to keep track of the used components version (not implemented yet)
-	remove (not implemented yet)
-	help (not implemented yet)
-	register (not implemented yet)	Register a respository to the global registery
+	install <part.json>						Downloads the part files to the components/<partname>/* directory init (not implemented yet)				Creates a new project to keep track of the used components version <name> (not implemented yet)	Get the parts version remove <name> (not implemented yet)		Removes a part list (not implemented yet)				Lists all used parts help (not implemented yet)				Lists the availible commands register (not implemented yet)			Register a respository to the global registery

 	Options
 	-force	Force the download process